sora.body

 • time (str, astropy.time.Time) – Epoch of observation to calculate the object orientation.
 It can be a string in the ISO format (yyyy-mm-dd hh:mm:ss.s) or an astropy Time object.

-• observer (str, sora.Observer, sora.Spacecraft) – IAU code of the observer (must be present in given list of kernels), a SORA observer object or a string: [‘geocenter’, ‘barycenter’] to compute ephemeris.
+• observer (str, sora.Observer, sora.Spacecraft) – IAU code of the observer (must be present in given list of kernels), a SORA observer object, or one of 'geocenter' or 'barycenter'.

 Returns: